 When in Paris don’t miss a visit to the famous Moulin Rouge to enjoy an extraordinary cabaret performance and discover the origins of the French can-can.

 If you are searching for a warm city break for Easter, then you should consider Barcelona as the perfect getaway.
 With a perfect balance between a coastal town and the largest city in Spain, Barcelona offers both relaxation on one of the sandy beaches alongside the Mediterranean Sea, and a cultural experience inside the city.
+There are plenty of things to do in Barcelona no matter if you travel solo, with your family or with your friends.

 Barcelona is not only a great place to visit, but a foodie paradise as well.
 Boqueria Market, situated just off the famous La Rambla, has to be your first stop on a foodie tour of the city.
 Not only that here you will find fresh fruits and vegetables, meat and fish, to buy and prepare them at home, but La Boqueria is also the home of some really good tapas restaurants.
 Why not try Juanito’s famous chickpeas and morcilla breakfast dish, at Bar Pinotxo, or Quim’s special fried eggs, at El Quim restaurant?
 The locals love both equally.